Table of Contents

 - Snoring or mouth breathing

-- Pain or pressure on the face, particularly if there is a sinus infection
+- Pain or pressure on the face

 Challenges with Conventional Treatments for Nasal Polyps